heysep/tictactoe/wk03/databasics.md

 # Normal Mode - No Joins Required!

 - How many users are there?
+  - SELECT COUNT(id) FROM users;
   - 50

 - What are the 5 most expensive items?
+  - SELECT title FROM items ORDER BY price DESC LIMIT 5;
   - Small Cotton Gloves
   - Small Wooden Computer
   - Awesome Granite Pants